Zephyr-Goriely/reproducible-research_homework/README.md

    scaling factor $\beta$ = **2075(1185-3571)**

-The exponent value finds the same value in comparison to the paper (falling within the error margins).
-The scaling factor falls just short of the lower error margin from the paper.
-However, these values are very similar.
+The exponent value finds the same value in comparison to the paper (falling within the error margins) meaning the estimation is not significantly different from the true value.
+The scaling factor falls just short of the lower error margin from the paper meaning that the estimated scaling factor is significantly different to the true value.
+However, given the linear approximation, these values are very similar.

 5) The data to plot the graph is shown below: